-- a.
-If the corporation held it 45 days or less (see section 246(c)(1)(A)), or - b.
-To the extent the corporation is under an obligation to make related payments for substantially similar or related property. - 5.
-Any other taxable dividend income not properly reported above (including distributions under section 936(h)(4)).
-If patronage dividends or per-unit retain allocations are included in Schedule C, line 12, column (a), identify the total of these amounts in a schedule and attach it to Form 1120F.
+- 1. If the corporation held it 45 days or less (see section 246(c)(1)(A)), or - 2.
+To the extent the corporation is under an obligation to make related payments for substantially similar or related property. - Any other taxable dividend income not properly reported above (including distributions under section 936(h)(4)).

+If patronage dividends or per-unit retain allocations are included on line 12, identify the total of these amounts in a schedule and attach it to Form 1120-F.